exercism/docs/building/product/unlocking-exercises.md

 # Unlocking Exercises

-There are two types of tracks:
+Exercises are unlocked differently based on the type of track:

 1. Tracks without Learning Exercises: all Practice Exercises are unlocked from the start.
 2. Tracks with Learning Exercises: complete Learning Exercises to unlock further Learning and Practice Exercises.

 ## Learning Mode vs Practice Mode

-Requiring completing Learning Exercises to unlock more exercises is called Learning Mode (which was introduced with Exercism 3.0).
+Requiring Learning Exercises to be completed to unlock more exercises is called Learning Mode (which was introduced with Exercism 3.0).
 Learning Mode is the default for any user that joins a track with Learning Exercises, but also for any users from the old site.
 Practice Mode is the opposite, where all exercises are unlocked from the start.